| Map |

 -- emotional arousal (fear/stress vs. errors);

--- mental load (read while counting backwards);
+-- cognitive load / mental effort (read while counting backwards);

 -- attention.